bids-standard/bids-specification/src/05-derivatives/02-common-data-types.md

 ### Discrete Segmentations

 Discrete segmentations of brain tissue represent each tissue class with a unique integer label in a 3D volume.
-See "Anatomical Labels" for interpretation how integer values map to tissue classes.
+See [Anatomical Labels](#anatomical-labels) for interpretation how integer values map to tissue classes.

 Template: